 Manufacturers need to know what to produce on a daily basis in order to meet their corporate objectives while fulfilling demand.
 But in many industries, demand for certain products can be volatile while demand for other products is more stable.
 Unlocking just-in-time production, minimizing carrying costs, will rely on careful calculations and the ability to plan continuously.
 Companies need strategies to match supply with predicted levels of their demand because carrying inventory is often costly.
 The advantage of an integrated planning solution is that you can wait until the last minute to make important decisions, and still produce your products on time (just in time).

 - Allocating their resources to meet customer demand

 - Long term planning decisions, like investing to increase capacity

 Ultimately, manufacturers have several areas they need to consider as they grow and scale.
 Whether it’s increasing or optimizing capacity, or dealing with sudden operational changes, capacity planning can help determine best courses of action

-Integrated capacity planning is an integral aspect to business that no manufacturer should be without.
+Integrated capacity planning tools are an integral aspect to business that no manufacturer should be without.
 It helps businesses maintain a competitive edge in an ever-changing environment, while ensuring lower cost-to-serve.